-The best stories on Medium are well-written and unique.
-This doesn’t mean they are perfectly edited and free from errors, but all high-quality stories go through some form of editing.
-Writers who can knock out 1,000 words on a topic, publish without ever reading through or editing, and fall into the small percentage of profitability on the platform are rare (if they exist at all).
-Take the time to edit your content, so it is the best version possible.
+- Publish high-quality content.
+The best stories on Medium are researched, well-written, highly edited, and unique.
+This doesn’t mean they are completely free from errors, but all high-quality stories undergo some form of editing.
+Writers who can knock out 1,000 words on a topic, publish without ever reading through or editing, and fall into the small percentage of profitability are extremely rare (if they exist at all).
+Take the time to edit your content to be the best version possible.

+- Write for your audience.
 When writing, have an audience in mind.
 This is not to say general audience content doesn’t work.
 But when you’re trying to be all things to all people, sometimes authenticity or quality falls behind.
 If you’re telling a travel story, write for a travel audience.
 Coding?
 Write for coders.
-Your audience exists on Medium, and with proper tagging and publication exposure, you will find them.
+Your audience exists on Medium, and with proper tagging and publication exposure, you will eventually find them.

-That’s it.
-Welcome to Medium!
-I hope you enjoy your stay.
-Now, go start following writers, clapping, and sharing stories you enjoy.
+Go start following writers, clapping, and sharing stories you enjoy.
 Enter into conversation with writers using private notes.
 Write, format, and publish your content!
 I hope you enjoy your Medium experience as much as I do.